2021: Change in the production supply chain

-We have been buying our cocoa beans straight from São Tomé since 2021 and we subsequently process them in Belgium into chocolate bars.
+We have been buying our cocoa beans straight from São Tomé, Peru and Nicaragua and we subsequently process them in Belgium into chocolate bars.
 This is a huge change if you consider that 90% of the chocolate bar market consists of couverture chocolate (chocolate that is bought from large producers and is poured into a form by the manufacturers).

 But what difference does the relationship with producers make in relation to our approach?